craftercms/docs/source/developers/draft.rst

    * - url
      - string
      - "/site/website"
-     - The url path to start printing breadcrumbs from.
+     - The URL path to start printing breadcrumbs from
    * - showNavElement
      - boolean
      - true
-     - Whether to print a ``nav`` element wrapping the whole nav structure.
+     - Whether to print a ``nav`` element wrapping the whole nav structure
    * - navElementClass
      - string
      - ""
-     - Class(es) to apply to the ``nav`` element.
+     - Class(es) to apply to the ``nav`` element
    * - containerElement
      - string
      - "ul"
      - Parent tag for the nav items and nav item wrappers.
-Will be skipped if set to an empty string (i.e. ``""``).
+Will be skipped if set to an empty string (i.e. ``""``)
    * - containerElementClass
      - string
      - ""